chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 Open the csv file to ensure that it is complete and that all of the rows have the proper formatting.

+{{< figure src="/tutorials/reimportDST-csvReview.png" alt="Spreadsheet with data from a DataScribe export.
+There are four rows.
+The last column of each has multiple values separated by a semicolon." class="docimg" >}}

+The above image shows the export from DataScribe, modified with alternating colors for the rows for readability.
+Note the column with the Omeka S item identifier.
+The final column, `Street names`, has multiple values which are separated by a semicolon.

 If you want to split the data in some of the rows into separate columns, you can do so here.
 Some csv reading software (Google Sheets, Excel) will split text into columns at specific punctuation marks.
 This is an alternative to using the multi-value separator option in the csv import.
+For the image above, we could split the street names at the semicolon.

 ### Import